 Because we go back-and-forth between North Carolina and California our wine drinking changes between “New World” California wines (when we are in California) and “Old World” European wines (when we’re in North Carolina).
 So this year we decided to take the bull by the horns and see what would come from blind tasting similar priced wines made with the same grapes, but from California and Europe…sort of our own “Judgement of Pairs” mini-tasting.
 For our test we brought six bottles of European Old World wines, purchased from the Caviste Wine Store in Winston-Salem, North Carolina, when we traveled to California.
 The New World wines were purchased from the Woodland Hills Wine Company in Woodland Hills, California.
 For our blind tasting we included grape varieties that were commonly grown in both Europe and California and included: Pinot Noir, Merlot, Chardonnay, Cabernet Sauvignon, Syrah and Cabernet Franc and we made every attempt to buy wines that were close to the same price.
 We did the tasting one grape variety at a time over a period of two weeks.
 The bottles were opened and covered than marked “A” and “B” by another person, so no one knew which wine we were drinking.
 Each taster had two glasses (marked A and B) and had to select which they liked “Best” and identify the one they thought contained the Old World and New World wine.
-The tasters included Vicky and myself, our son and daughter-in-law (who drink predominately California red wines) and the Portuguese cinematographer who is working on a film with our son.
+The tasters included Vicky and myself, our son and daughter-in-law (who drink predominately California red wines) and the Portuguese cinematographer who is working on a film (see The Pinch) with our son.
 The results were surprising and very interesting, but first here’s the result of the individual tasting:

 1. Pinot Noir: The first tasting included Talley Vineyards Arroyo Grande Valley Pinot Noir 2013, $31.951. and; Domaine Pierre Guillemot Savigny-lès-Beaune Les Grands Picotins 2011, $30.602..
 Both were excellent wines and outstanding pairings with the grilled pork loin dinner, but the Talley had more going on in bouquet (fruit, smoke and earthiness), more complex flavors and a noteworthy finish.
 In the end three of the four tasters said they liked the Talley best, but were equally divided when identifying which was the Old World and New World wine.